ConsciousML/terragrunt-template-live-aws/docs/ci_cd.md

 #### 3. Terratest
 Runs infrastructure tests when the `run-terratest` label is added to the PR:
-- Deploys actual infrastructure to the staging environment
+- Deploys the AWS infrastructure to the staging environment
 - Runs Go-based validation tests
 - Automatically destroys all test resources